chrisaga/hk-pandoc-filters/tables-rules/README.md

 or specify it in a defaults file (details in
 [Pandoc's manual](https://pandoc.org/MANUAL.html#option--defaults)).

-This will generate Tables with vertical rules in Latex and PDF documents from Pandoc markdown source files.
+This will generate Tables with vertical and/or horizontal rules in Latex and PDF documents from Pandoc markdown source files.

 ### Limitations